KRMD (AM)

-KRMD (1340 AM, "Lite Rock 100.7") is a mixed soft adult contemporary and normal adult contemporary formatted radio station licensed to Shreveport, Louisiana and serving the Ark-La-Tex region.
-The station is owned by Cumulus Media and based at the Louisiana Boardwalk in Bossier City, Louisiana.
-The station's transmitter is just southwest of the I-20/I-49 interchange in Shreveport, coincidentally across the street from a separate transmitter housing its sister stations, its FM partner, KMJJ-FM, KVMA-FM and KQHN.
+KRMD (1340 AM, "Lite Rock 100.7") was an adult contemporary formatted radio station licensed to Shreveport, Louisiana and serving the Ark-La-Tex region.
+The station was owned by Cumulus Media and based at the Louisiana Boardwalk in Bossier City, Louisiana.
+The station's transmitter was just southwest of the I-20/I-49 interchange in Shreveport, coincidentally across the street from a separate transmitter housing its sister stations, its FM partner, KMJJ-FM, KVMA-FM and KQHN.

 Programming

-Former programming was a mixture of political talk with syndicated hosts Neal Boortz, G. Gordon Liddy, and Bill O'Reilly and sports talk with Tim Brando.

-As of the 2006 NFL season, KRMD is the local affiliate for the Dallas Cowboys.

-The station plays Christmas music every November and December.
+The station played Christmas music every November and December.
 In 2022, it was the first station to change to Christmas music for the season, after it unceremoniously flipped to Christmas music on October 28 and other stations who traditionally flipped earlier declined to do so in 2022.